 (a)(2) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) shall perform the duties at FAR 30.201-5(a) and (b).
 See Appendix GG for further delegation.

-(e) Requests for waiver of CAS shall be submitted IAW AFARS PGI 5130.201-5(e).
+(e) Contracting Officers shall follow the procedures at AFARS PGI 5130.201-5(e) for reporting all waivers granted under FAR 30.201-5(a), during the previous fiscal year, for any contract, subcontract, or modification expected to have a value of $15 million or more.

 5130.202 Disclosure requirements.